Information for Parents & Guardians

 Application and Program Fee Policies

 Application fees are non-refundable.
-No refund or reduction in program fee will be made for a student who arrives to the program late, leaves the program early, or is dismissed from the program due to violation of the program guidelines.
+No refund or reduction in the total charge, tuition, or service fees will be made for a student who arrives to the program late, leaves the program early, or is dismissed from the program due to a violation of the program guidelines.

 The nearest MoneyGram service location is on-campus: